 How Many Deer Will Be Lost?

-Hemorrhagic disease occurs frequently, but its severity and distribution are highly variable.
-Past occurrences have ranged from a few scattered mild cases every other year to dramatic widespread outbreaks every 5 to 7 years as in 1997, 2002 and 2003, 2007, and 2012.
-Death rates are usually are well below 25% of the population, however, no deer population has ever been wiped out by HD, even back in the 1950’s when it was 1st described and deer numbers were a lot lower!
+Hemorrhagic Disease occurs frequently, but its severity and distribution are highly variable.
+Past occurrences have ranged from a few scattered cases every year or two, to dramatic regional or statewide outbreaks every 5-10 years, as in 1997, 2002 and 2003, 2007, 2012, and 2017.
+Death rates are usually are well below 25% of the population, and no deer population has ever been wiped out by Hemorrhagic Disease, even back in the 1950’s when it was first described and deer numbers were much lower!

 Treatment and Control

-There are no known treatments or control of hemorrhagic disease.
+There are no known treatments or controls for Hemorrhagic Disease.

-At present there is little that can be done to prevent or control hemorrhagic disease.
+At present there is little that can be done to prevent or control this disease.
 As with most diseases and parasites of white-tailed deer, impacts will be minimized in deer herds that are maintained at moderate to low densities.
 The best and only practical means of regulating deer populations is through recreational deer hunting, including the harvest of antlerless deer.
-Although die-offs of deer due to hemorrhagic disease often cause alarm, past experiences have shown that mortality will not decimate local deer populations and the outbreak will be curtailed by the onset of cold weather.
+Although die-offs of deer due to Hemorrhagic Disease often cause alarm, past experiences have shown that mortality will not decimate local deer populations and the outbreak will be curtailed by the onset of cold weather.

 Public Health Implications